eli-schwartz/calibre/manual/edit.rst

       highlighted, and you can jump to the opening or closing tag with the keyboard shortcuts :kbd:`Ctrl+{` and :kbd:`Ctrl+}`
     * Invalid HTML is highlighted with a red underline
-    * Spelling errors in the text inside HTML tags and attributes such as title are highlighted.
-The spell checking is language aware, based on the value of the lang attribute of the current tag and the overall book language.
     * CSS embedded inside ``<style>`` tags is highlighted
     * Special characters that can be hard to distinguish such as non-breaking spaces, different types of hyphens, etc. are highlighted.